-- All Jemena Group legal entities that have a controlling interest in DDP are 'service providers' and so all costs incurred, revenue earned or assets owned by those entities that relate to the pipeline should be captured and consolidated in the financial reporting templates. - Similarly, because SGSPAA is the parent company of the Jemena Group acquisition costs and associated dates (mainly in the Recovered Capital Method (RCM) template) are determined by reference to that entity for the purposes of complying with the Guideline.
+- All Jemena Group1 legal entities that have a controlling interest in DDP are 'service providers' and so all costs incurred, revenue earned or assets owned by those entities that relate to the pipeline should be captured and consolidated in the financial reporting templates. - Similarly, because SGSPAA is the parent company of the Jemena Group acquisition costs and associated dates (mainly in the Recovered Capital Method (RCM) template) are determined by reference to that entity for the purposes of complying with the Guideline.
 This means for instance that the acquisition of the DDP occurred on 6 June 2017 when the Jemena Group acquired the pipeline from Origin. - DDP has amended some of the formulae in the templates where the resultant outcome was inconsistent with the intent of the Guideline.
-These changes are explained in the this Basis of Preparation document - Although the DDP consists of three pipeline licences covering different sections of the pipeline that were constructed at different times, together these form a single transmission pipeline for the purposes of complying with the Guideline - and so costs, revenues and asset values are consolidated across those three licences. - Actual information includes information calculated directly from information contained in Jemena Group's systems and other records without material judgement required.
-Estimated information is anything other than actual information. - To meet the requirements of the Guideline when compiling the RCM valuation (section 4.1) DDP undertook all reasonable steps to obtain historical information where this was not already available to the Jemena Group.
-These steps are further explained in the RCM section of this basis of preparation. - In accordance with the Transitional Arrangements set out in of section 2.1 of the Guideline, DDP has not populated any previous reporting period information in the reporting templates and only included data for the period 1 January to 30 Junee 2018.
-Based on DDP's interpretation of the Guideline, it has populated information in the templates for the period 1 Jan 18 to 30 June 18 although the templates use the wording 'year ending 30/06/2018', as such DDP is only reporting six months of data. - Jemena Group costs are direct or indirect in nature.
+These changes are explained in the this basis of preparation (BoP) document - Although the DDP consists of three pipeline licences covering different sections of the pipeline that were constructed at different times, together these form a single transmission pipeline for the purposes of complying with the Guideline - and so costs, revenues and asset values are consolidated across those three licences. - Actual information includes information calculated directly from information contained in Jemena Group's systems and other records without material judgement required.
+Estimated information is anything other than actual information. - To meet the requirements of the Guideline when compiling the RCM valuation (section 4.1), DDP undertook all reasonable steps to obtain historical information where this was not already available to the Jemena Group.
+These steps are further explained in the RCM section (section 13) of this basis of preparation. - In accordance with the Transitional Arrangements set out in of section 2.1 of the Guideline, DDP has not populated any previous reporting period information in the reporting templates and only included data for the year ended 31 December 2018. - Jemena Group costs can be direct or indirect in nature.
 Direct costs, such as maintenance, program management, engineering support are directly allocated to specific assets within the Jemena Group.
 Jemena Group shared or indirect costs such as IT, finance, legal, people, safety and environment are allocated to specific assets within the Jemena Group in accordance with the principles of the Jemena Group Cost Allocation Methodology procedure.
-These principles are further explain in the Revenue and Expenses section of this Basis of Preparation.
+These principles are further explained in the Revenue and Expenses section (section 3) of this Basis of Preparation.